Phantastic-Swan/GS13-changelog-compiler/README.md

 To run this program, you must have a valid changelog in the `.yml` format.

+### Running from the command line

 `python changelog_compiler.py [-h] [-d] [-n] [-o OUTPUT_FILE] input_file`

+### Running with VSC

+This repo comes with a `launch.json` file configured with 2 launch configurations.
+One allows the user to input the arguments manually, the other has a pre-defined lists of arguments, which can be changed by the user.
+These can be used from the "Run and Debug" panel of VSC.

 ### Options